 I've hosted a few swaps so far and I genuinely love it.
 I often host a swap when I get a fun idea which I can't find in any public swaps.
 Sometimes I see a fun swap but I end up not joining as I find that the swap host is too flexible when it comes to the swap requirements.
 And if I don't feel safe in a swap then I will not join.

 I usually set some 'strict' requirements in the swaps I host, but that is mainly to protect the swappers in my swap.
-I don't allow newbies/unrated swappers in my swaps.
+I usually don't allow newbies/unrated swappers in my swaps, unless with simple e-mail swaps.
 That is because in some of the first swaps I hosted I allowed newbies, but only as private swap or when I had set up a swap and it was just newbies.
 Literally every time I did this I got flaked on.

 Luckily I learn quickly from my mistakes and so the number of swaps I got flaked on was minimal.
 I was lucky enough to find an angel for those few swaps.
 But those experiences definitely changed my trust when it comes to newbies.
 I know I was a newbie once and a lot of newbies will turn into amazing swappers.
 But for the moment I'm not willing to lower my standards when it comes to swapping.

 I usually host package swaps which can cost a bit more or crafting/journal swaps which are time consuming.
 So of course I want to lower the risk of flakers and try to make sure my swaps are safe.
 I will ban as I see fit.
 But I'll always be respectful and send a pm why you weren't included in the swap.